Bridgerz/Celostrials/README.md

 A few things to keep in mind.

 1. The skin and background layers shouldn't have "base" attributes
+2. If the art generated order is shuffled use https://codeshack.io/json-sorter/ to sort by id so the rarity app works correctly

 > 🎨 Generate the collection images and metadata